Adentalis/HyperLedger-BackEnd/readme.md

 This project is about testing Hyperledger Fabric from IBM in the SAP Hyperledger Service

 The programm is a test car fleet.
 Its possible to create/read/update/delete cars and users.
 A user can borrow a car if the car isnt borrowed by someone else yet.
-After the car is borrowed it can be returned again and a TravelLog with all the metadata is automatically created.
+After the car is borrowed it can be returned and a TravelLog with all the metadata is automatically created.
 Thats the whole point of this system.
 Automate everything with the blockchain so the user dont have to write data manually on a sheet of paper with all the information about the borrow.

 ## How to use